Illinois Compiled Statutes

 upland game with a firearm unless he or she wears, while in the field, a

-cap of solid blaze orange color.
+cap of solid blaze orange color or solid blaze pink color.
 For purposes of this Act, upland game is

 defined as Bobwhite Quail, Hungarian Partridge, Ring-necked Pheasant, Eastern